 You can also group your buyers to different lists based on their property interests, so when you have a deal that pertains to one of the groups, you can reach out to them.

 Income in real estate wholesaling is not guaranteed.
 Unlike 9 to 5 jobs that you are certain that you will be getting a paycheck at the end of the month, you get your income per the deals you close.

 In times when the real estate market is unstable or unforeseen circumstances arise, you may experience unstable income.
 There are times when money won’t flow in as you should.
 Business can be slow at times.
 You may want to plan ahead of that by having a side income or having a working savings plan.

 Real estate wholesaling can be a smooth ride but is filled with risks, especially when a deal fails.
 A seller or buyer may pull out of a deal.

-In a situation where you make a double closing contract, where you buy before selling it to another buyer, but you are unable to get a buyer on time.
+In a situation where you make a double closing contract, you buy before selling it to another buyer, but you cannot get a buyer on time.
 You may lose a lot of money.

 You can also be in a situation where you couldn’t get a buyer for a seller before the end of the deal, and the deal goes to another wholesaler who has a ready buyer.

 The real estate market is unstable, and it is a problem every real estate agent faces, including real estate wholesalers.
 The price of properties can go up or down at any time.
 This could mean a lot to you.